 - 4.1.
-A significant increase in track access charges for CP5 would be inconsistent with, and a dramatic reverse of, past determinations. - 4.2.
+CoalImp believes that a significant increase in track access charges for CP5 would be inconsistent with, and a dramatic reverse of, past determinations. - 4.2.
 In Section 4.7, the duties of ORR include "to enable persons providing railway services to plan the future of their business with a reasonable degree of assurance" and "otherwise to protect the interests of users of railway services". - 4.3.
 Since 1995, whenever track access charges have been reviewed, the result from each Control Period determination has been a reduction for ESI coal traffic.
-This has informed and influenced past investment decisions, in turn creating established supply patterns and related contractual structures, many of which are long-term. - 4.4.
+This has informed and influenced past investment decisions, in turn creating established supply patterns and related contractual structures, many of which are long-term.

+4.4.
 These decisions have been made based on a "reasonable degree of assurance" and that assurance is put at risk in the consultation document.
-In this context, the proposals are unreasonable, undermining the investment decisions and contractual commitments already made, and putting at risk the future of Hunterston and Scottish surface mines.
+In this context, the proposals are unreasonable, undermining the investment decisions and contractual commitments already made, and putting at risk future investments.
+Such investment decisions are not only made by railway operators, but also power stations, mines, suppliers and ports.